An extensive guide of French Bulldog colors and patterns - TomKings Blog

 Fluffy Frenchies

 The demand for fluffy French Bulldogs has largely increased during recent years (as we explained in this article by the New York Post).
-The long hair gene responsible for their amazing furry look is also known as the Fibroblast growth factor, and can be found with all the color combinations of black, blue, chocolate or lilac.
-Despite the huge demand, fluffy Frenchies are still very rare and we usually have only a couple of litters a year.
+The long hair gene responsible for their amazing furry look is also known as the Fibroblast growth factor.
+Despite what many think, their long coats don’t require more regular grooming than standard Frenchies.

 Fluffy French Bulldog TomKings Puppies